spotlightishere/silverutil/docs/silverdb_format.md

 ## Section types
 This section should not be considered exhaustive, as its information is largely focused on the 5th generation iPod nano.
-Some descriptions may be wrong - please feel free to submit a pull request and expand/elaborate!
+Some descriptions may be wrong - please feel free to create a pull request and expand or elaborate on section types!

+Some section types have contents which represent an array of elements within.
+In these situations, the first two bytes (a `uint16_t`) represent the amount of elements within.

 Natively, section types are stored in little-endian format.
 The names of sections are presented in big-endian for readability (i.e. `BMap` is `paMB` in firmware).